ZenGo-X/signature-simulation/eip/eip.md

 ## Reference Implementation

-A reference implementation can be found [here](https://github.com/ZenGo-X/signature-simulation/blob/main/implementation/src/MyToken/MyToken.sol)
+A reference implementation can be found [here](https://github.com/ZenGo-X/signature-simulation/blob/main/implementation/src/MyToken/MyToken.sol).
-This toy example shows how an ERC20 contract supporting this EIP implements an EIP-712 support for "transferWithSig" functionality (a non-standard variation on Permit, as the point of this EIP is to allow readability to non-standard EIP-717 buffers)
+This toy example shows how an ERC20 contract supporting this EIP implements an EIP-712 support for "transferWithSig" functionality (a non-standard variation on Permit, as the point of this EIP is to allow readability to non-standard EIP-717 buffers).
-To illustrate the usability of this EIP to some real world use case, a helper function for the actual OpenSea's SeaPort EIP-712 is implemented too in [here](https://github.com/ZenGo-X/signature-simulation/blob/main/implementation/src/SeaPort/SeaPort712Parser.sol)
+To illustrate the usability of this EIP to some real world use case, a helper function for the actual OpenSea's SeaPort EIP-712 is implemented too in [here](https://github.com/ZenGo-X/signature-simulation/blob/main/implementation/src/SeaPort/SeaPort712Parser.sol).

 ## Security Considerations